SE-summer-proj/PrinPedia/backend/README.md

 If you log out by sending a request to "/logout", you are not able to access them until you log in again.

+Some resources(or websites) are not accessible if the user don't own specific authorities.
+If you send a request to such resources without those authorities, you will get the following response.

+    {
+        "timestamp": "2020-07-23T02:53:33.567+00:00",
+        "status": 403,
+        "error": "Forbidden",
+        "message": "",
+        "path": "/recommend"
+    }

 ## How to store entries

 Entries' details are stored in mongoDB.

-If you want to transfer entries' data from files to mongoDB, you can call the method in class "src/test/java/com.prinpedia.backend/dataProcess/initEntryData.java".
+If you want to transfer entries' data from files to mongoDB.
 Please make sure the data in files is formatted before performing insertion.
-You shouldconfigure the path of your datasource file on your own.
+You should configure the path of your datasource file on your own.

 Here is the data structure in mongoDB's "entry" collection.

     {
-        "title": "This is the title of the entry", "summary": "This is summary of the entry", "content": [
+        "title": "This is the title of the entry", "wikiText": "Wiki markup language"
-            {
-                "label": "1 first"
-            },
-            {
-                "label"： “2 second",
-                "children": [
-                    {
-                        "label": "2.1 lalala"
-                    },
-                    {
-                        "label": "2.2 hahaha",
-                        "children": [
-                            {
-                                "label": "2.2.1 xixixi"
     }

-                        ]
-                    }
-                ]
-            }
-        ]
-        "sectionList": [
+Besides, Elasticsearch and Neo4j are used to store some other information about entries.

+Entries' titles and summaries are stored in Elasticsearch so that they can be searched faster.Here is the data structure in Elasticsearch's "entry" index.
+(You can view "index"as "collection" in MongoDB)

     {
-                "sectionTitle": "first",
-                "sectionText": "this is first..."
-            },
+        "entryTitle": "This is the title of the entry", "entrySummary": "This is the summary of the entry" }

+Relationships between entries are stored in Neo4j.
+Here is the data structure in Neo4j.

+    EntryNode:
     {
-                "sectionTitle": "second",
-                "sectionText": "this is second..."
-            },
-            {
-                "sectionTitle": "lalala",
-                "sectionText": "this is 2.1"
-            },
-            {
-                "sectionTitle": "hahaha",
-                "sectionText": "this is 2.2"
+        "index": "This is the inner index of the entry", "title": "This is the title of the entry"
     }

+    EntryRelation:
     {
-                "sectionTitle": "xixixi",
-                "sectionText": "this is 2.2.1"
+        "start": EntryNode,
+        "end": EntryNode
     }
-        ]
-    }

-Note: "content" attribute stores an array of documents, which may recursively own an array of documents("children").
-In fact, you can view it as a tree structure. "sectionList" attribute is an array of documents, which are just simple documents with two attributes.

 ## Elasticsearch

 Now, we use Elasticsearch to store entries' titles and summaries.